Equitable AI is focused on empowering people. Accountable AI is focused on holding creators and sellers of AI responsible for their impacts.

-When Safiya Googled keywords "black girls," "latina girls," and "asian girls," the first page of results were pornography.
+When Safiya Googled keywords "black girls," "latina girls," and "asian girls," the first page of results were of adult content.

 Data skeptic Cathy O’Neil uncovers the dark secrets of big data, showing how our "objective" algorithms could in fact reinforce human bias.

 A powerful investigative look at data-based discrimination―and how technology affects civil and human rights and economic equity.

 Eubanks shows the impacts of data mining, policy algorithms, and predictive risk models on poor and working-class people in America.

 Our collective enthusiasm for applying computer technology to every aspect of life has resulted in poorly designed systems.

 Ruha Benjamin cuts through tech-industry hype to understand how new technologies can reinforce White supremacy and deepen social inequity.